6 Ways to Reduce Workplace Stress and Improve Employee Productivity

 Employee stress is unavoidable in any business and can cause massive disruptions to staff health and productivity.
 Overall, it is in your best interest to reduce employee stress where possible.
 Not only will this improve happiness and communications within the workplace but it will also improve your staff retention rate.

 1. Team Relationships

 Large organisations typically invest in training to promote a happier work environment.
 However, why not offer opportunities for your employees to interact outside the realms of work?
-At GrowFactor, we have monthly team lunches and quarterly socials.
+At GrowFactor, we have monthly team lunches and quarterly socials, which aims to improve employees morale at work.
 Not only does this get the team together, but it offers an excellent opportunity to get away from the day-to-day and refocus.

 2. Leadership and Management

 Ensure your team have the tools and learning opportunities to implement good prioritisation and task management skills into their working life.
 Provide strategies to staff that help them structure their day so they can be their most productive with minimum stress.
 At GrowFactor, we implement the Tony Robbins Three to Thrive technique.
 Every morning each team member identifies what three things they can do that day to have a successful day.
 Instead of sitting with a massively daunting to-do-list, staff can focus on realistic jobs that will add the most value.